qqkookie/NaraiMudLegacy/README.md

 ### Classic 1998

 This is other fork of original Narai source around year 1998.
-The source code was clean up and many improvements were made.
+The source code was extensively clean up and many improvements were made.
 It added many new features and improved quality of mud life, but preserves similar user experience of original Sun 3 days.